What is Remote Learning?

 Remote learning means that lectures, classes and sections will not take place in-person.
 Communication with professors, teaching assistants, and classmates will take place by using online technology and other forms of technology that do not require students and instructors to be in the same physical space.
-Your classes or sections may be synchronous (live) and/or asynchronous (on your time) – depending on how your instructors have structured the course and which technologies they choose to use.
-Keep in mind that you’ll still have readings, homework, exams, and more importantly, deadlines.
+Your classes or sections may be synchronous (live) and/or asynchronous (on your time) – depending on how your instructors have structured the course and the technologies they choose to use.
+Keep in mind that during remote instruction you are still required to complete readings, homework, exams, and other types of assignments.

 During remote learning you (and your instructors) can expect to learn new technologies and techniques, and try out different approaches to engage with course material.
 Thank you for being open to new experiences.

 In an online world, communication is key.
 Your professors and TAs won’t be able to read your facial expressions and body language as they normally would be able to in a classroom.
 Don’t be afraid to ask for help!
 Ask questions, engage in discussion forums or live classrooms, and use online office hours.
 Most likely, you’re asking a question that others have as well.